lwjohnst86/analyzing-cohorts-course/chapter1.md

 ```

 `@instructions`
-- Lastly, you need to `spread` the data so `cases` are columns, with their corresponding count.
+- Lastly, `spread` the data so the cases are columns, with their corresponding count.

 `@hint`
 - The variable `n` should be the values in the spread columns.